northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.md

 ## Using the `--constraint` flag

 When using `srun` or `sbatch`, you can specify hardware features as part of your job by using the `--constraint=` flag.
-This may be particularly useful when benchmarking, optimizing, or if you're using code that was compiled on a certain micro-architecture.
+This may be particularly useful when benchmarking, optimizing, or if you are using code that was compiled on a certain micro-architecture.
 Currently, you can use the `--constraint=` flag to restrict your job to a specific feature name (e.g., `haswell`, `ivybridge`) or you can use the flag: `ib` to only include nodes that are connected by InfiniBand (IB) with a job that needs to use multiple nodes.

 A few examples using `srun`: